vvvv666/greenfield-docs/src/guide/resources.md

 # Resources

 ## DCellar
 DCellar is a file management tool and an ultimate client for Greenfield.
-With DCellar, you can store and management your files in a decentralized way, fully control your data, and even make profit out of them.
+With DCellar, you can store and manage your files in a decentralized way, fully control your data, and even make profit out of them.
 Meanwhile, you can also use DCellar to manage your account, balance, and billings.
 DCellar supports common crypto wallets such as Metamask, with no more than one-click, you can login with your existing crypto wallet,